codewithmichael/backbone.cwm.nestableview/README.md

 **Disable child rendering:**

 Sometimes you may only want to render a child view once but still want subsequent renders of the parent view to contain the child view.
-This ca be accomplished by disabling rendering of the child view after the first render.
+This can be accomplished by disabling rendering of the child view after the first render.

 ```javascript
 ...